 Day 6: Blue Mountains, NSW

 On Sunday, we did two hikes, or “bush walks”, through a rainforest down to a waterfall.
 We had a picnic lunch in front of a lake and stopped at Featherdale Wildlife Park on the way home to see and feed native animals.
-The weekend was full of adventure and beautiful scenery!
+The weekend of study abroad in Australia was full of adventure and beautiful scenery!

 On Monday, we had our Global Experiences internship orientation and spent the afternoon at another one of Sydney’s beaches.
 We got Bare Naked Acai bowls (SO GOOD) and swam in the rough waters of Manly beach.
 We stayed at Manly until sunset and ended our day with cocktails and burgers on the beach.

 Day 8: Off to Fiji!